Bachelor of Science in Dental Hygiene (BSDH) Entry-Level

 - Proof of IU Northwest acceptance (if not currently attending an Indiana University campus)

-- Proof of observation hours on the dental office letterheadand signed by the dentist or dental hygienist.
+- Proof of observation hours must be submitted using the Proof of Observation Hours Form.
 Please submit the signed document via email email@example.com.

 In February, upon receipt of the dental hygiene application and other supporting materials, applicants are required to attend the Dental Hygiene Applicant Open House.
 The applicant will be notified of the Open House by e-mail during February.